lowlighter/mizu/@mizu/test/README.md

 > [!WARNING]
 > For testing only.
 Use this directive to isolate and test custom directives without relying on others.

+> [!WARNING]
+> The modifiers may not be compatible with each other.

 ## Modifiers

 ### `[string]`